Auto battler: Gameplay

 Auto battler games typically feature multiple players competing against each other as individuals, similar to a battle royale.
 Each player fields a team of units, sometimes called minions, with the player being tasked to assemble the strongest possible team.
 Once each player has selected some initial units, players are paired off randomly for a series of 1-versus-1 battles.
-In combat, both players units are placed on the board and automatically battle each other, typically without player input.
+In combat, both players' units are placed on the board and automatically battle each other, typically without player input.
 When one team is completely defeated, with none of that player's units being able to continue fighting, the loser takes a penalty to their hit points, and the game moves on to the next phase.
 After the battle phase, at the start of each round, players buy units, which can be combined to make stronger versions of the same units.
 Units may be divided into multiple categories, with combat bonuses awarded for stacking multiple units of the same type.
 If a player loses all their health, they are eliminated from the match.

 History

-The roots of the genre can be traced back to "Pokémon Defense", a custom tower defense mode in Warcraft III.
-However, the codifier of the genre is Dota Auto Chess, a custom game mode for Dota 2, which was released by the group of Chinese developers known as Drodo Studio in January 2019.
-The popularity of the mod, with it having over eight million players by May 2019, led to the proliferation of the genre after the unique gameplay of "Pokémon Defense" and other similar custom maps of Warcraft III heyday had been largely forgotten.
-The first standalone game in the genre was Valve's Dota Underlords, which was followed by other in-game mods such as Teamfight Tactics, released within Riot Games' League of Legends, and Battlegrounds in Blizzard Entertainment's Hearthstone.
-Drodo Studio released their own standalone version, Auto Chess, later in 2019.
+In January 2019, a group of Chinese developers known as Drodo Studio released Dota Auto Chess, a community-made custom game mode for Dota 2.
+The popularity of the mod, with it having over eight million players by May 2019, led to the creation of the genre that had a number of other games being released.
+The first games of the genre were initially developed as a game modes for already established video games, such as Teamfight Tactics from Riot Games, released within their MOBA game League of Legends.
+Later in 2019, both Drodo Studio and Valve developed their own standalone versions, Auto Chess and Dota Underlords, respectively.
+In November 2019, Blizzard Entertainment introduced their own take on the genre, Battlegrounds, in their card game Hearthstone.

+In the years since, a number of games have joined the genre, particularly within the indie studio space.
+Such games include Super Auto Pets, Storybook Brawl, Backpack Battles, Teamfight Manager, Yi Xian, and The Bazaar.